To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

 The access points should be powered up, but don't require a network connection.
 Access points don't need to be next to the testing device but are recommended to be within 40 feet of the DUT.
 One access point is typically sufficient.

 ADB and AAPT

-Before running the CTS, make sure you have recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) installed and those tools' location added to the system path of your machine.
+Before running the CTS, ensure that you have installed the recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) and added the location of those tools to the system path of your machine.